Sometimes we make plans and things don’t go our way, no matter how hard we try to control them.

-We had a great (quiet) night’s sleep at The Monterey Hotel, and the next morning, started our day with breakfast downstairs (included with the room rate).
+We had a great (quiet) night’s sleep at The Monterey Hotel.
+The next morning, started our day with breakfast downstairs (included with the room rate).
 The breakfast room is located across from the check-in desk.
-Choices included, yogurt, fresh fruit, pastries, cereals (gluten-free option), oatmeal, bagels, toast and jam, juices, coffees and more.
+Choices included, yogurt, fresh fruit, pastries, cereals (gluten-free option) and oatmeal.
+There were also bagels, toast and jam, juices, coffees and more.

-Once we were fueled up, we decided to go to Fort Ord Dunes State Park which is just a few minutes north of Monterey, as it was supposedly a great place to see otters.
-We didn’t spot any and although it was pretty, it was quite chilly for our LA blood (59°F 15°C) as the sun hadn’t come out yet.
+Once we were fueled up, we decided to go to Fort Ord Dunes State Park which is just a few minutes north of Monterey.
+Supposedly, it was a great place to see otters.
+We didn’t spot any, and although it was pretty, it was quite chilly for our LA blood (59°F 15°C) as the sun hadn’t come out yet.

 Next on the agenda was lunch, so we drove back to Fisherman’s Wharf.
 All three of us had clam chowder in a sourdough bread bowl which I would highly recommend!
 Most of the restaurants on the wharf give out samples, so you can choose the one you like best before ordering.